Sport Canopy B

 SCE B is where the parachutist receives more information on downsizing, different types of canopies and their characteristics, further develops their canopy skills, learns a deeper knowledge of how to better deal with canopy collisions and dual deployments, and understands what type of equipment they should be looking to purchase.

 Outlined below is a list of canopy control skills that a novice needs to be taught and have demonstrated.
-These skills are required to be signed off for the “Demonstrated canopy skills suitable for B CoP” referenced on the B CoP application form.
+These skills are required to be signed off for the “Sport Canopy “B” Endorsement” required for the B CoP.
 Additionally, these are skills that should be done prior to and after downsizing.

 - Complete 10 self-guided, stand-up, safe accuracy landings to within 15 m of target.